GreatApo/LUSAS-Lookup/README.md

 4. Select other model objects from the treeview.

 # ⚙️ Installation
-1. Installed LUSAS v21.1+
+1. Install LUSAS v21.1+

    If you don't have a licence, you can try LUSAS for free using an [evaluation licence](https://www.lusas.com/evaluation/index.html).

    The latest LUSAS installer can be found [at the downloads section](https://www.lusas.com/user_area/download/index.html) of the official website.
 2. Download the latest `LusasLookup` release for your installed kit version.
 You can see the version by navigating to `Help > About LUSAS Modeller...` within LUSAS (e.g. `22.0-0c2`).
-3. Unzip the downloaded file at `LC:\ProgramData\` (or manually compile the project in Visual Studio 2019).
+3. Unzip the downloaded file at `C:\ProgramData\` (or manually compile the project in Visual Studio 2019).